 Most data presented on this site is constantly gathered by Cumulus weather station software which started recording from October 2011 with data since 2009 soon to be available on this website.
 This software is currently constantly running on a Raspberry Pi Model 3 B+ which is a low power Linux based miniature computer with the Davis Vantage Pro 2 station in use permanently connected.

 The Davis Vantage Pro 2 currently in use is professional equipment of moderate accuracy.
 This collects data every 2.5 second for wind speed and direction and every 10 to 15 seconds for most other parameters.
-The sensors measuring temperature, humidity and rainfall (the Integrated Sensor Suite) transmit this by a very reliable wireless signal to the indoor receiving console using a solar powered transmitter.
-Similarly a separate solar powered transmitter sends the data from the separately installed wind speed and direction sensor to the indoor receiving console.
+The sensors measuring temperature, humidity and rainfall (the Integrated Sensor Suite) transmit this by a very reliable wireless signal to the indoor receiving unit using a solar powered transmitter.
+Similarly a separate solar powered transmitter sends the data from the separately installed wind speed and direction sensor and solar radiation sensor to the indoor receiving unit.
 The sensors are sited in the most suitable locations that are available in a suburban backyard and are sited in more exposed locations than previously.

 The weather station previously in use with Cumulus weather station software is the La Crosse WS 2306 which records inside and outside Temperature, Humidity, Rainfall, Barometric Pressure and Wind Speed and Direction.
 It records from three outdoor sensors at 128 second intervals and transmits via wireless signal to a base unit indoors.
 The rain and wind sensors are mounted at roof level (2.4m) to allow for good airflow and reasonably accurate measurements with a suitable calibration for the wind sensor to report wind speeds at 10 metres.
 The Temperature Humidity Sensor is located under the eaves protected by direct sunlight, while air pressure is measured indoors.